sul-dlss/DeveloperPlaybook/best-practices/releasing_gems.md

 ## Team ownership of gems

-### Adding the DLSS service account as a gem owner
+### Adding the DLSS service account to new gems

-**NOTE**: Not sure if this is a relevant practice anymore.
-Leaving here for discussion.

-In order for all of us to maintain and release our gems, we add a DLSS service account as a gem owner:
+In order for all of us to maintain and release our gems, we expect all new gems managed by DLSS to have the DLSS service account added as a gem owner:

 ```console
 $ gem owner base_indexer -a sul-devops-team@lists.stanford.edu
 ```

-The service account will ensure we all have access to our collective work.
+The service account (`sul-devops-team@lists.stanford.edu`) will ensure we all have access to our collective work.

-### Run the gem bulk update script
+### Adding/removing owners

-As of late 2018, we use a [script](https://github.com/sul-dlss/infrastructure-update-scripts/blob/master/grant_revoke_gem_authority.rb) (adapted from a Samvera community script) to ensure all Infrastructure and Access team members can release gems to rubygems.org for all gems in the DLSS portfolio.
-Run this script after you push a gem for the first time to provide access to fellow DLSS developers.
-See the script for the prerequisite steps.
-If there are any errors in the output, discuss them in an appropriate channel (DLSS developers listserv, `#software-developers` Slack channel, etc.).
+As of late 2018, we use a Jenkins-based [solution](https://github.com/sul-dlss/rubygem-update-scripts) to ensure all Infrastructure and Access team members can release gems to rubygems.org for all gems in the DLSS portfolio.
+To add a new owner and remove an existing owner, create a GitHub pull request to modify [the list of Rubygems.org email addresses](https://github.com/sul-dlss/rubygem-update-scripts/blob/master/rubygems-emails.txt).

+See the [README](https://github.com/sul-dlss/rubygem-update-scripts/blob/master/README.md) for more information about how this works.

 ## Steps to release a new version of a gem